 3. Contemporary Style Kitchens

-In 2018, transitional style had a slight edge over contemporary style; however, according to our research
+In previous years a traditional style had a slight edge over contemporary style; however, according to our research

 the contemporary style was surging in popularity and was a close second to transitional style in terms of

 demand.
-As 2021 progresses, we expect to continue seeing strong demand for contemporary style kitchens.
+As the year progresses, we expect to continue seeing strong demand for contemporary style kitchens.

 4. Traditional Style Kitchens Declining in popularity, but still Important

-In many areas of the UK the traditional style has declined in popularity throughout 2020,there are pundits
+In many areas of the UK the traditional style has declined in popularity throughout the last decade there are pundits

 who have even been so bold as to declare "the traditional style is going out of fashion'